-227 "File RESAmericasEISv5.docx The carbonate aquifer of the ACRC is very unusual, with good hydraulic continuity over a vertical thickness of 5000 feet based on water temperatures and measurements while drilling.
+The carbonate aquifer of the Ash Creek Research Center (ACRC) is very unusual, with good hydraulic continuity over a vertical thickness of 5000 feet based on water temperatures and measurements while drilling.
 Regional transmissivities are therefore high, and fluxes can be large in spite of the low hydraulic gradients.
-Given that upwelling zones are almost certainly present near the Project area, based on pumping response and the presence of fossil spring deposits (described below), it will be very difficult to document the effects of Project-related production by direct observation beyond the local well field area, because the pumping signal will be very small and likely masked by natural ""noise"" evident in the water-level and discharge records.
+Given that upwelling zones are almost certainly present near the Calpine Project area, based on pumping response and the presence of fossil spring deposits (described below), documenting the effects of Project-related production by direct observation beyond the local well field area will be very difficult, as the pumping signal will be very small and likely masked by natural "noise" evident in the water-level and discharge records.

-Figure 3 (the ""conceptual model"") embodies a set of material-property domains, line sinks, prescribed-head boundaries, no-flow boundaries, a recharge area, and an important hydraulic barrier separating domain K1 (the Southern Flow Field) from domain K2+K3 (the Northern Flow Field).
+Figure 3 (the "conceptual model") embodies a set of material-property domains, line sinks, prescribed-head boundaries, no-flow boundaries, a recharge area, and an important hydraulic barrier separating domain K1 (the Southern Flow Field) from domain K2+K3 (the Northern Flow Field).
 Where domain K0 underlies the eastern part of the Reservation, a result of faulting on the Hogan Springs Fault Zone (Schmidt et al., 1996), exploratory drilling of up to 4,000 feet (Johnson et al., 1986) has not encountered Paleozoic carbonate rock.
 Details of these model elements are given in Appendix B.

 Figure 4 depicts the potentiometric surface (water table) in the region of interest, with residuals (differences between computed and observed water levels) indicated.
 Inflow to the ACRC occurs from the north and west, and diffuse discharge occurs to the south and east.
-Noteworthy are the relatively flat hydraulic gradients in the Northern and Southern Flow Fields, and the small ""step"" (two meters or so) between these flow domains resulting from a hydraulic barrier.
-All regional and local databases and testing analyses to date indicate that the Southern Flow Field in general and the Project area in particular are favorable for large-scale groundwater production without adverse effects on regional springs.
+Noteworthy are the relatively flat hydraulic gradients in the Northern and Southern Flow Fields, and the small "step" (two meters or so) between these flow domains resulting from a hydraulic barrier.
+All regional and local databases and testing analyses to date indicate that the Southern Flow Field in general and the Calpine Project area in particular are favorable for large-scale groundwater production without adverse effects on regional springs.

-The modeling analyses that follow address conceptual uncertainty using a set of scenarios that differ in terms of boundary conditions and the effectiveness of the ""leaky"" hydraulic barrier of Johnson and Mifflin (2003), but otherwise share the same distribution of material-property domains.
-9"
+The modeling analyses that follow address conceptual uncertainty using a set of scenarios that differ in terms of boundary conditions and the effectiveness of the "leaky" hydraulic barrier of Johnson and Mifflin (2003), but otherwise share the same distribution of material-property domains.